 |

 Download a PowerPoint presentation on common reference styles and using the reference checking facility on the manuscript submission site.

-Manuscripts should be in English and four hardcopies together with two copies on disk submitted to the editor.
+Manuscripts should be in English.
 Only one copy, including the illustrations, will be returned to the author if the paper is not accepted.
-Authors may not submit manuscripts that are under consideration for.
+Authors may not submit manuscripts that are under consideration elsewhere.

+|